Coat of arms of South Australia

-The coat of arms of South Australia is the official symbol of the state of South Australia.
+The coat of arms of South Australia is an official symbol of the state of South Australia.
 It was granted by Queen Elizabeth II on 19 April 1984.
 They replaced a coat of arms granted to the State in 1936 by King Edward VIII.

-The shield has the piping shrike within a golden disc (officially said to represent the rising sun) on a blue background.
-The piping shrike is the unofficial bird emblem of South Australia and also appears on the State Badge.
-The crest is the Sturt's desert pea, the floral emblem of South Australia, on top of a wreath of the State colours.
+The shield has the piping shrike within a golden disc (representing the rising sun) on a blue background.
+The piping shrike is the unofficial bird emblem of South Australia and also appears on the state badge.
+The crest is the Sturt's desert pea, the floral emblem of South Australia, on top of a wreath of the state colours.
 The coat of arms has no supporters, but a 1984 proposal showed koala and wombat supporters.
 The compartment, or base, is a grassland with symbols of agriculture and industry, and a motto with the name "South Australia".